pact-foundation/docs.pact.io/website/blog/2023-05-25-pact-open-source-update-may-2023.md

 and is proudly using the new Pact Rust core, via the FFI.
 We've been pleased to help guide Priyaranjan along the journey, its a first pass and doesn't contain a full feature-set.
 Be sure to drop him a ⭐ on his repo to show your support, and even better, if your an Erlang user, why not give it a go.

+Check out the repo here https://github.com/silverblaze404/pact-erlang

 ### Pact Broker Client

-Cucumber community contributor David Goss paid us a visit and [dropped a fix in](https://github.com/pact-foundation/pact_broker-client/pull/132) whilst he was there.
+Cucumber community contributor [David Goss](https://github.com/davidjgoss) paid us a visit and [dropped a fix in](https://github.com/pact-foundation/pact_broker-client/pull/132) whilst he was there.

-If [you are like Homer](https://www.youtube.com/watch?v=VjpcLplkMUs) and often leave a trailing URL on your `PACT_BROKER_BASE_URL` or `--broker-base-url` values, consider yourself sorted.
+If [you are like Homer](https://www.youtube.com/watch?v=VjpcLplkMUs) and often leave a trailing slash on your `PACT_BROKER_BASE_URL` or `--broker-base-url` values, consider yourself sorted.

 You may notice [some improved next steps](https://github.com/pact-foundation/pact_broker-client/pull/133) when publishing provider contracts, and highlighted URL's, hopefully indicating to the user, useful next steps.

 We hope this helps, please try it out and let us know!

 ## Pact Ecosystems

+I've been introducing a fellow Dev Rel colleague to the history of Pact and vastness of the estate.
+We've been working through a few things, so we thought it would be awesome to share some of the outcomes so far.

 ### Aim